 How do you bring an idea to life?

-“We find it easier for clients to visualise ideas, so we try to bring them to life by creating mood boards in which they can simply point out their likes and dislikes.
+“We find it easier for clients to visualise ideas, so their event planner will try to bring them to life by creating mood boards in which they can simply point out their likes and dislikes.
 We can then expand on these ideas further.”

 Although Pinterest is a great tool in which to brainstorm ideas, because of its wide scale popularity, it often lacks originality (the key to hosting a truly bespoke event).
 In order to come up with fresh, innovative ideas, the small team at Sandeman Events often attend the theatre, museums and other events as a means of gaining inspiration from surrounding ideas and trends.